 Under the Israeli Companies Law, companies incorporated under the laws of Israel whose shares are either (i) listed for trading on a stock exchange or (ii) have been offered to the public in or outside of Israel, and are held by the public (Public Company) are required to appoint at least two external directors.
-The Israeli Companies Law provides that a person may not be appointed as an external director if the person is a relative of the controlling shareholder or if the person or the person's relative, partner, employer, someone to whom he is subordinated directly or indirectly or any entity under the person's control, has, as of the date of the person's appointment to serve as external director, or had, during the two years preceding that date, any affiliation with us, our controlling shareholder, any relative of our controlling shareholder, as of the date of the person's appointment to serve as external director was the company or the company's controlling shareholder; and in a company without a controlling shareholder or without a shareholder holding 25% or more of the voting rights in the company - any affiliation to the chairman of the board of directors, to the general manager (Chief Executive Officer), to a shareholder holding 5% or more of the company's shares or voting rights, or to the chief officer in the financial field as of the date of the person's appointment.
+The Israeli Companies Law provides that a person may not be appointed as an external director if the person is a relative of the controlling shareholder or if the person or the person's relative, partner, employer, someone to whom he or she is subordinated directly or indirectly or any entity under the person's control, has, as of the date of the person's appointment to serve as external director, or had, during the two years preceding that date, any affiliation with us, our controlling shareholder, any relative of our controlling shareholder, as of the date of the person's appointment to serve as external director, or any entity in which, currently or within the two years preceding the appointment date, the controlling shareholder was the company or the company's controlling shareholder; and in a company without a controlling shareholder or without a shareholder holding 25% or more of the voting rights in the company - any affiliation to the chairman of the board of directors, to the general manager (Chief Executive Officer), to a shareholder holding 5% or more of the company's shares or voting rights, or to the chief officer in the financial field as of the date of the person's appointment.
 The term "affiliation" includes:

-an employment relationship;
+- an employment relationship;

-a business or professional relationship maintained on a regular basis;
+- a business or professional relationship maintained on a regular basis;

-control; and
+- control; and

-service as an office holder, other than service as a director who was appointed in order to serve as an external director of a company when such company was about to make an initial public offering.
+• service as an office holder, other than service as a director who was appointed in order to serve as an external director of a company when such company was about to make an initial public offering.

-Under the Israeli Companies Law, an "office holder" is defined as a general manager, chief business manager, deputy general manager, vice-general manager, any person filing any of these positions in a company even if he holds a different title, director or any manager directly subordinate to the general manager.
+Under the Israeli Companies Law, an "office holder" is defined as a general manager, chief business manager, deputy general manager, vice-general manager, any person filing any of these positions in a company even if he or she holds a different title, director or any manager directly subordinate to the general manager.

-Without derogating from the above, a person may not serve as an external director if the person or the person's relative, partner, employer, someone to whom he is subordinated directly or indirectly or any entity under the person's control has business or professional relationship with an entity which an affiliation with is prohibited as detailed above, even if such relationship are not on a regular basis (excluding negligible relationship).
-In addition, a person who received compensation other than the compensation permitted by the Israeli Companies Law, may not serve as an external director.
+Without derogating from the above, a person may not serve as an external director if the person or the person's relative, partner, employer, someone to whom he or she is subordinated directly or indirectly or any entity under the person's control has business or professional relationship with an entity with which an affiliation is prohibited as detailed above, even if such relationship is not on a regular basis (excluding negligible relationship).
+In addition, a person who received compensation other than the compensation permitted by the Israeli Companies Law may not serve as an external director.

-Regulations under the Israeli Companies Law, provide for various instances and kinds of relationships in which an external director will not be deemed to have "affiliation" with the public company for which he or she serves, or is a candidate for serving as an external director.
+Regulations under the Israeli Companies Law provide for various instances and kinds of relationships in which an external director will not be deemed to have an "affiliation" with the public company for which he or she serves.